Chem284Materials/pr1_md/README.md

 In addition to parallelizing the code, modify it so that the interaction between each unique pair of particles is only evaluated once.

-The initial state of the system is generated in such a way that you should get the same results regardless of the number of ranks you run on (at least, within the span of short simulations, such as we are using here).
+The initial velocities for the system are generated in such a way that you should get the same results regardless of the number of ranks you run on (at least, within the span of short simulations, such as we are using here).

 You are not required to implement a neighborlist.